DreamersofDay/guides/best-practices/README.md

 * Don't modify the environment with anything that persists after a test has finished.
 * Don't make assertions on complex objects (including AR).
 This includes message assertions.
 * Don't nest descriptions
+* Don't rely on attributes set by FactoryGirl
+* Avoid using FactoryGirl to build associated objects
 * Avoid dynamic assertions where it isn't immediately obvious what the assertion is
 * Avoid `any_instance` Prefer [dependency injection].
 * Avoid `let!` in RSpec.